File server FAQs

 Note: The smart scan applies to Linux servers, NAS shares and Windows servers (only UNC shares)

 ►Hybrid Workloads Management Console displays a different count of source data scanned than the actual files.

 The Job Details page may show a different count of the source data scanned for a backup job than the actual files being backed up as shown in the following screenshots:

 Job Details page screenshot:

-In the above screenshots, the Backup Data section on the Dashboard depicts that Phoenix backs up 1.38 TB data although it scans 2092531 files of 1.78 TB source data as shown in the Job Details page screenshot.
+In the above screenshots, the Backup Data section on the Dashboard depicts that Druva backs up 1.38 TB data although it scans 2092531 files of 1.78 TB source data as shown in the Job Details page screenshot.

-Phoenix implements folder walk or USN walk to scan files for backup.
+Druva implements folder walk or USN walk to scan files for backup.
 In a nested file structure, the count of the scanned files is always greater than the estimated files.
-For example, to scan 10K files at the ninth folder level, Phoenix scans the nine folders along with the files and folders contained in the folders, and 10k files that result in the scanned count greater than the actual files.
+For example, to scan 10K files at the ninth folder level, Druva scans the nine folders along with the files and folders contained in the folders, and 10k files that result in the scanned count greater than the actual files.
 In a USN walk scan, the count of scanned files comprises the USN event count for the volume.

 The count of the source data scanned also differs if the network disconnects when the data is being uploaded to the cloud.
 During the next reconnection, the respective data is scanned again and uploaded.
 This results in an additional count of the data scanned.

 Additionally, the count of the source data scanned may differ if you have not excluded the /proc folder from the backup configuration.
 The /proc folder contains ever-changing files.
-Because the file creation is dynamic, the Phoenix agent continues to estimate the file content.
+Because the file creation is dynamic, the Hybrid Workloads agent continues to estimate the file content.
 The sparse file blocks are also a part of the /proc folder, which leads to incorrect estimation statistics.
 Therefore, ensure that you exclude the /proc folder from the backups.